Go Ad-Free

 logoThe People's Perspective on Medicine

+There are other studies of vitamin D during pregnancy and the outcomes for babies.
 Scientists have lots of evidence that people in northern latitudes have lower levels of vitamin D in the winter, when sunlight is not strong enough for the skin to make this hormone.
 How does that affect pregnant women and their infants?
-A new study looked at the impact of moms’ vitamin D supplements on babies’ bone mineral density.
+One study looked at the impact of moms’ vitamin D supplements on babies’ bone mineral density.

 Wintertime babies have stronger bones if their mothers took vitamin D supplements during pregnancy.
-That’s according to a new study of more than 1,000 pregnant women in the United Kingdom.
+That’s according to a study of more than 1,000 pregnant women in the United Kingdom (The Lancet Diabetes & Endocrinology, May 2016).

 In this double-blind, placebo-controlled trial, the women were randomly assigned to take either 1,000 International Units of vitamin D3 daily or a look-alike placebo.
 That was in addition to the 400 IUs that they were taking in their prenatal vitamins.